vomaufgang/publish/CONTRIBUTING.rst

  * `test`: runs the test suit against the current python version
  * `test-all`: calls tox to run the test suit against any specified python versions
- * `coverage`: calculates the test coverage using pytest-cov
+ * `cover`: calculates the test coverage using pytest-cov
  * `docs`: builds and displays the documentation